prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-native-inapp-android.md

 {% include alerts/alert_important.html content=importantNote %}

+{% capture importantNote %}
+Starting with the `1.14.0-beta1` version the converting of the native ad template to the ad objects is changed to match the IAB specs.
+See this [issue](https://github.com/prebid/prebid-mobile-ios/issues/494) for the details.
+If you update SDK from the previous version - verify the native ads integration before the release.
+{% endcapture %}

 ## Ad Ops Setup

 These instructions will enable you to create a creative template in either Google Ad Manager or MoPub that can then be applied to native ads in your app.